viamrobotics/docs/docs/tutorials/projects/modernize-retro-robot.md

 #### Connect the power sources to the motors and Pi

 Working in the robot base, use a 4-terminal quick connector to connect the positive power supply wire (from the previous step) to the step down converter *positive* input wire.
-Using a length of 18 gauge wire, connect another terminal in this quick connector to the 12V VCC screw terminal on the L298N motor driver to which you previously connected the base motors and pi.
+Using a length of 18 gauge wire, connect another terminal in this quick connector to the 12V VCC screw terminal on the L298N motor driver to which you previously connected the base motors and Pi.
 One of the terminals to the quick connector is empty.
 This is expected, you will use it later.

 Now use another 4-terminal quick connector to connect the negative power supply wire from the torso to the step down converter *negative* wire.
-Using a length of 18 gauge wire, connect another terminal in this quick connector to the GND screw terminal on the L298N motor driver to which you previously connected the base motors and pi.
+Using a length of 18 gauge wire, connect another terminal in this quick connector to the GND screw terminal on the L298N motor driver to which you previously connected the base motors and Pi.
 As with the positive connector, one of the negative terminals will be left empty.

-Finally, plug the USB-C output from the step down converter to the Raspberry Pi.
+Finally, plug the USB-C output from the step down converter into the Raspberry Pi.

 #### Power MAIV on

-Now you can test that your the wiring is correct.
+Now you can test that your wiring is correct.
 Ensure the power switch you just wired is off, and your battery is charged.
 Plug the battery into the barrel connector inside the battery compartment, then turn on the power switch.
 You should see LEDs on the motor driver and Pi light up!